Whoever is planted in the Tao

 from generation to generation.

 Let the Tao be present in your life

-and you will be genuine.
+and you will become genuine.

 Let it be present in your family